jed1337/FlowCollector/readme.md

 Feature | Description | Example
 --- | --- | ---
-Bytes in direction                    | The total bytes in the flow (Including the packet headers) | 1748 Packets per second in direction       | The packets per second in a given direction.
+Packet count in direction             | The number of packets in the flow given a direction| 10 Bytes in direction                    | The total bytes in the flow (Including the packet headers) | 1748 Packets per second in direction       | The packets per second in a given direction.
 Calculated by dividing the total packet sizes by the flow duration | 1.979359336221774
 Bytes per second in direction         | The bytes per second in a given direction.
 Calculated by dividing the total packet sizes by the flow duration | 314.5381927014237